GerritCodeReview/homepage/pages/gerrit/install-j2ee.md

 standalone daemon is not desired.

-Gerrit Code Review can be installed into any J2EE servlet container, including popular open source containers such as Jetty or Tomcat, or any commercial server which supports the J2EE servlet specification.
+Gerrit Code Review can be installed into any J2EE servlet container, including popular open-source containers such as Jetty or Tomcat, or any commercial server which supports the J2EE servlet specification.

 ## Installation